 Our grants cycles include:

 Projects and Programs Grant Cycle – Grant applications will be accepted from March 1st to May 15th.
 Awards are granted on July 1st.
 We encourage organizations or individuals to apply for this grant for projects or programs that are consistent with our mission of building bridges for independence with autism.
+The grant is for programs and projects that would benefit two or more individuals.
+(This is not an individual grant.)
 Examples of funded programs include: social skills building groups, GFCF cooking classes, horticultural programs, daily living skills program, applied behavioral analysis training for staff, life skills classes or outings, sensory friendly space and social skills materials for speech and language therapy.
 Grant funding is available up to $1000.

 Community Outreach Grant Cycle – Grants applications will be granted during specific dates.
 2019/2020 dates will be determined at later time and specific scope of grants Examples of funded outreach grants include: Glen Rose family farm day camp, Pulaski Tech culinary classes, basketball and baseball summer camps, Spring Lake Baptist Church summer camp, Miracle League baseball, Special Olympics sports camp at John Brown University, Little Rocks Parks and Rec summer camp.
 Grant funding is available up to $200.